-- Australian Investment Council (AIC) - African Private Equity and Venture Capital Association (AVCA) - China Venture Capital and Private Equity Association (CVCA) - The Global Private Capital Association (formerly EMPEA) - Institutional Limited Partners Association (ILPA) - Invest Europe (IE) - New Zealand Private Equity and Venture Capital Association Inc. (NZVCA) - Singapore Private Equity & Venture Capital Association (SVCA)
+- Australian Investment Council (AIC) - China Venture Capital and Private Equity Association (CVCA) - The Global Private Capital Association (formerly EMPEA) - Institutional Limited Partners Association (ILPA) - Invest Europe (IE) - Singapore Private Equity & Venture Capital Association (SVCA)

-Our parent, Cambridge Associates, LLC, has also entered into various distribution and licensing agreements to supply platforms with anonymous and aggregated private equity, venture capital, real estate, and other private investments fund performance data and statistics.
+Our parent, Cambridge Associates, LLC, has also entered into various distribution and licensing agreements with third parties to supply firms and data platforms with anonymous and aggregated private equity, venture capital, real estate, and other private investments fund performance data and statistics.

 Through these agreements, our parent provides aggregated fund performance information to entities whose members or clients include investment management firms.
 This results in the Firm receiving indirect compensation from investment managers, some of whom we may evaluate and recommend to our clients.
-We take steps to mitigate this potential conflict, including requiring our distribution partners to be the sole interface with their investment manager members and subscribers and asking them to shield the identity of any such members/subscribers from our investment professionals.
+We take steps to mitigate this potential conflict, including requiring our distribution partners to be the primary interface with their investment manager members and subscribers and asking them to shield the identity of any such members/subscribers from our research and investment professionals.
 Despite these efforts, it is possible that our investment professionals could become aware of the identity of these investment managers and favor them over others.